U.S. Scholar Program

 Applications for the Fulbright U.S. Scholar Program must be submitted through the webpage for the Council for International Exchange of Scholars (CIES) at fulbrightscholars.org

-The deadline for the 2023-2024 academic/program year is September 15, 2022, for most Scholar awards.
+The deadline for the 2025-2026 academic/program year has closed for most Scholar awards.
 For a timeline of the award application and review process, visit fulbrightscholars.org

 Applicants must be citizens of the United States of America at the time of application.
 Permanent residents are not eligible.